Introduction to AWS

 Now that you are logged in, you can investigate how the storage options you choose when creating the instance manifest inside an AWS Ubuntu instance.
 First try using the command

 df -h to view existing storage devices that are mounted.
-If you created a system exactly as decsribed above, you should see two devices (
+If you created a system exactly as described above, you should see one device (

-EBS root device volume and the ephemeral 30G
+EBS root device volume that we configured for the

-m3.large instance type we chose.
-Remember that we also added another
+m5.2xlarge instance type we chose.
+Remember that we added an

 It is not currently mounted.
 To view all devices the system knows about you can do something like this command: